apache/kyuubi/docs/deployment/migration-guide.md

 ## Upgrading from Kyuubi 1.7.0 to 1.7.1

 * Since Kyuubi 1.7.1, `protocolVersion` is removed from the request parameters of the REST API `Open(create) a session`.
 All removed or unknown parameters will be silently ignored and affects nothing.
+* Since Kyuubi 1.7.1, `confOverlay` is supported in the request parameters of the REST API `Create an operation with EXECUTE_STATEMENT type`.

 ## Upgrading from Kyuubi 1.6 to 1.7